Frequently Asked Questions About COVID-19

 - Trained our staff to wear protective gear as needed and to sanitize patient rooms appropriately.

 For more information on what we’re doing and what’s expected of patients, please visit our safety page.

 How are you handling exposure within your clinics?

-If a patient is already inside our clinic and then reports an exposure, we immediately isolate them from other patients and limit staff exposure as well.
+If a patient is already inside our clinic and then reports an exposure to an individual who has symptoms and has received a positive COVID-19 test, we immediately isolate them from other patients and limit staff exposure as well.
 We then test them and encourage them to stay home in quarantine.
 Once the exposed patient has left, we thoroughly sanitize the room and clinic following protocols recommended by the CDC.
 All who came in direct contact with the patient are monitored.